Faramir

 Faramir enters the narrative in The Two Towers, where, upon meeting Frodo Baggins, he is presented with a temptation to take possession of the One Ring.
 In The Return of the King, he leads the forces of Gondor in the War of the Ring, coming near to death, succeeds his father as Steward, and wins the love of Éowyn, lady of the royal house of Rohan.

 Tolkien wrote that of all his characters, Faramir was the most like him: Tolkien had fought in the First World War and had similarly had a vision of darkness.
-Scholars have likened Faramir's courage to that in the Old English poem The Battle of Maldon, and his hunting green-clad in Ithilien to the English folk hero Robin Hood.
+Scholars have likened Faramir's courage to that in the Old English poem The Battle of Maldon, and his hunting green-clad in Ithilien to the English folk hero and outlaw Robin Hood.
 The Tolkien scholar Jane Chance sees Faramir as central to a complex web of Germanic allegiance-relationships.

-Faramir has been the subject of illustrations by John Howe, Ted Nasmith and Anke Eißmann.
+Faramir has been the subject of illustrations by Tolkien artists including John Howe, Ted Nasmith and Anke Eißmann.
 He was voiced by Andrew Seear in the BBC's 1981 radio adaptation.
 He was played by David Wenham in Peter Jackson's film trilogy.

 Narrative

 Background

-Faramir was the son of Denethor, who became steward of Gondor a year after Faramir's birth.
-His mother was Finduilas, daughter of Prince Adrahil of Dol Amroth; she died when Faramir was five, and was to him "but a memory of loveliness in far days and of his first grief".
-After her death Denethor became sombre, cold, and detached, but the relationship between Faramir and his elder brother Boromir, who was five years older, only grew closer, even though Denethor openly favoured Boromir.
-Faramir was used to giving way and not airing his own opinions.
-Faramir displeased his father by welcoming the wizard Gandalf to Minas Tirith, Gondor's capital.
-Faramir, eager for knowledge, learned much from Gandalf about Gondor's history.
+Faramir is the son of Denethor, who becomes steward of Gondor a year after Faramir's birth.
+His mother is Finduilas, daughter of Prince Adrahil of Dol Amroth; she dies when Faramir is five, and is to him "but a memory of loveliness in far days and of his first grief".
+After her death Denethor becomes sombre, cold, and detached, but the relationship between Faramir and his elder brother Boromir, who is five years older, only grows closer, even though Denethor openly favours Boromir.
+Faramir is used to giving way and not airing his own opinions.
+Faramir displeases his father by welcoming the wizard Gandalf to Minas Tirith, Gondor's capital.
+Faramir, eager for knowledge, learns much from Gandalf about Gondor's history.

-Faramir looked much like Boromir, who is described as "a tall man with a fair and noble face, dark-haired and grey-eyed, proud and stern of glance".
-In Faramir, "by some chance the blood of Westernesse [ran] nearly true".
-He did not enjoy fighting for its own sake.
+Faramir looks much like Boromir, who is described as "a tall man with a fair and noble face, dark-haired and grey-eyed, proud and stern of glance".
+In Faramir, "by some chance the blood of Westernesse [runs] nearly true".
+He does not enjoy fighting for its own sake.

-Gondor had long been threatened by the nearby realm of Mordor, and in 3018 (when Faramir was 35) the Dark Lord Sauron began the War of the Ring, attacking the ruined city of Osgiliath that guarded the river crossing to Minas Tirith.
-Faramir and Boromir commanded the defence.
+Gondor had long been threatened by the nearby realm of Mordor, and in 3018 (when Faramir was 35) the Dark Lord Sauron begins the War of the Ring, attacking the ruined city of Osgiliath that guards the river crossing to Minas Tirith.
+Faramir and Boromir command the defence.

-Shortly before the battle, Faramir had a prophetic dream, in which a voice spoke of the "Sword that was Broken" that was to be found at Imladris far to the north, about the awakening of "Isildur's Bane", the approach of "Doom", and the appearance of "the Halfling".
-Faramir decided to journey to Imladris and seek the advice of Elrond the Half-elven, but Denethor sent Boromir instead.
+Shortly before the battle, Faramir has a prophetic dream, in which a voice speaks of the "Sword that was Broken" that is to be found at Imladris far to the north, about the awakening of "Isildur's Bane", the approach of "Doom", and the appearance of "the Halfling".
+Faramir decides to journey to Imladris and seek the advice of Elrond the Half-elven, but Denethor sends Boromir instead.